[RCC] Honest Critique of my M51 Image

 Jan 22, 2023

-Both posts are from astrophotographers seeking feedback and critique on their deep space object images while acknowledging specific technical challenges they encountered during the imaging or processing workflow.
+Both posts show astrophotographers seeking feedback and critique on their deep sky object images while discussing technical challenges they encountered during the imaging or processing workflow.